 It’s easy to visit most historic sites on your own, but there are reasons to take a guided civil rights tour of the South.
 On a practical level, it lets someone else worry about the driving and choose the restaurants, and more importantly, the trips are often guided by extraordinary experts to help put the history and sites into perspective.

 It’s quite easy to customize an educational civil rights tour of the South for a family, class, community organization or church.
+Generally you’ll need a minimum of 15 to book a custom tour.
 Throughout the year, many groups and colleges and alumni associations also offer trips to significant sites, usually on multi-day bus tours.
 Most are open to everyone.

 - One of the best is Freedom Lifted, a Chicago company run by a woman with roots in the South.